 Prof. Ulli Vilsmaier has been professor of transdisciplinary methods at Leuphana University Lüneburg since 2011.
 Her research interests include the epistemological and methodological foundations and methods of inter- and transdisciplinary research.
 Application areas include regional development, energy regions and regional climate adaptation processes.

-Prof. Dr. Henrik von Wehrden: Professor (Juniorprofessor) of Natural Science Methods (primary affiliation is with Leuphana’s Centre of Methods).
+Prof. Dr. Henrik von Wehrden: Professor (Juniorprofessor) of Natural Science Methods (primary affiliation is with Leuphana’s Method Centre).

 e-mail: firstname.lastname@example.org Phone: +49 4131 677 1571

 Prof. von Wehrden has been professor of natural science methods at Leuphana University Lüneburg since 2010.
 His research interests include statistical analysis at multiple spatial scales, nature conservation and ecosystem services.

 e-mail: email@example.com Phone: +49 4131 677 4015